 The Board shall issue its Decision and file such with the Town Clerk and the Inspector of Buildings.
 Any modifications approved by the Board shall be made a permanent part of the approved site plan documents and shall be shown on the final as-built plans.

-(Paragraph 10 replaced in its entirety November 10, 2008)
+(NOTE - Paragraph 10 was replaced in its entirety November 10, 2008)

 11. Plan Compliance